Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Februari 2026 22.59.09 UTC
+- WIB: Rabu, 4 Februari 2026 00.06.06 UTC
-- WITA: Selasa, 3 Februari 2026 23.59.09 UTC
+- WITA: Rabu, 4 Februari 2026 01.06.06 UTC
-- WIT: Rabu, 4 Februari 2026 00.59.09 UTC
+- WIT: Rabu, 4 Februari 2026 02.06.06 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: success
+Kategori: motivational